 Sociology is regarded as a skills subject.
 It provides an excellent foundation for a huge variety of degrees and careers.
-Past students have gone on to study law, psychology, anthropology, politics, economics and even medicine.
+Past students have gone on to study law, psychology, anthropology, politics, economics and medicine.
 Having completed an A-level in Sociology, you will be seen as highly skilled in carrying out research, debating and written analysis.

-Spanish

-Available levels: AS Level (Stand-alone Qualification)

-A - Level

-Entry requirements: Level 6 in Spanish or Native Speaker

-Head of Department: Mrs F Temple-Smith
+Spanish Examination Board: Available levels: AQA AS Level (Stand-alone Qualification) A - Level Entry requirements: Head of Department: Level 6 in Spanish or Native Speaker Mrs F Temple-Smith